 After the initial brief is filed, the government must file an answer brief.
 In doing so, the government will respond to the arguments made in the appellant’s brief.

 After the government files its answer brief, the defendant/appellant may file a reply brief.
 The reply brief may respond to the points the government made and reaffirm the points made in your initial brief.

-The three judge panel may then order oral argument in person before the court or they may simply decide the issues without any oral argument.
-If the panel orders oral argument then both sides will be given an opportunity to argue their case to those judges.
+The three-judge panel may then order oral argument in person before the court or may simply decide the issues without any oral argument.
+If the panel orders oral argument, then both sides will be given an opportunity to argue their case to those judges.
 The three judges will then decide the case.

 A defendant may also challenge evidentiary issues.
 For example, if the district court judge prevented a particular witness from testifying as a defense witness who should have been allowed to testify, one may argue to the court of appeals that the district court made a mistake requiring a new trial.

 One may also challenge the sufficiency of the evidence or, in other words, whether there was substantial competent evidence to support a conviction for the charged offenses.
 If the government did not present enough evidence to support a finding of guilt, one may raise the issue with the court of appeals.